Obesity is a worldwide epidemic. Fortunately, you don't have to be part of it.

 5. Limit salt (sodium) consumption from all sources and ensure that salt is iodized.

-The WHO also recommended at least 30 minutes of regular, moderate-intensity physical activity on most days.
+The WHO also recommended at least 30 minutes of regular, moderate-intensity physical activity.

 In January 1999, when I first sought help for my bipolar disorder, I was first put on a notorious weight-gaining mood stabilizer and equally notorious antidepressant by a crisis intervention psychiatrist who only saw me twice and failed to warn me about their side effects (why is this no surprise?).
 Within a few weeks, I had ballooned from 156 pounds to 187, an alarming gain of 20 percent of my original body weight.
 Since I am six-one, the meds ironically filled out my bean pole frame and made me look better than I ever looked in my life, bald head and all.
-I managed to get my weight down to about 180, but by 2003 - as a result of eating out more - it had climbed to 190 and in 2004 to 200, just outside ideal BMI for my height.
-A recent visit to a doctor revealed my cholesterol was in the danger zone, so onto a statin I went, along with some common sense restrictions in my diet and more exercise.
-At the same time, independently, my psychiatrist recommended I be weaned off my antidepressant.
-So now (May 2004) I’m back to my original balloon weight of 187, which I oddly see as a great relief.
+I managed to get my weight down to about 180-185 and keep it there for the next 17 years.

 Had I started out at a more normal 200 pounds for my height, a 20 percent weight gain would have represented 240 pounds, well on my way to looking like the "Before" Jarred Fogel of Subway diet fame.
 Any temporary gain from stabilizing my mood, I am convinced, would have been lost by the long term depression from weight-induced sluggishness and the mood swings of extra sugar and other poisons in my diet.
 My meds would have been engaged in a losing battle with my runaway metabolism, which would have turned me into one of those cases psychiatry calls treatment-resistant, which implicitly lays the blame on the patient.
-I would be a prime candidate for diabetes, which runs in my family, and considering my current cholesterol count my heart probably would have stopped beating by now.
+I would be a prime candidate for diabetes, which runs in my family, and my heart probably certainly would have stopped beating by now.
+(It almost did in 2016.)
 As it was, with my base metabolism so skewed toward being skinny, the meds worked like a charm.

 If Calvin Klein calls asking me to appear in an underwear ad, tell him I'm busy ...